 As you walk around the Vatican walls you gradually move away from the crowds and into quiet residential areas, but the walls are so high that you rarely get a glimpse of what is behind them.
 But you are frequently reminded that you are on the edge of an unusual country by the appearance of the coats of arms of former popes set into the walls themselves.

 Back to the beginning, the crowds were still milling about.
-We hadn’t seen Michelangelo’s famous ceiling but we had gained a different perspective on the Vatican City.
+I hadn’t seen Michelangelo’s famous ceiling but I had gained a different perspective on the Vatican City.

-We were glad we had skipped the queues and discovered something different.
-You can read how we managed to beat the crowds at the Vatican on another occasion here.
+I was glad I had skipped the queues and discovered something different.
+You can read how I managed to beat the crowds at the Vatican on another occasion here.